Newly Formed Dust within the Circumstellar Environment of SNIa-CSM 2018evt: Main

-\section{Introduction}

-SNe Ia are generally thought to result from thermonuclear explosions of a white dwarf (WD) in a binary system.
-One standard model for SNe Ia is that the primary WD accretes material from a companion until its mass approaches the Chandrasekhar mass which triggers a thermonuclear explosion \cite{Whelan73}.
-SNe~Ia are characterized by the absence of hydrogen and the presence of strong singly ionized silicon features soon after the explosion \cite{Filippenko97}.
-Most normal SNe~Ia show an environment with no obvious CSM although it has been suggested that the presence of CSM dust could account for their abnormal extinction properties \cite{Wang05,Patat07,Goobar08,wang08-echo,Cikota16,Bulla18,Wang19,Hu:Wang2022}, namely a significantly steeper wavelength dependence derived from the SN-Earth line of sight compared to the average of the Milky Way-like dust.
-Any CSM around SNe~Ia would be due to the mass loss from progenitor systems before the SN explosions.
-The studies of the CSM are important in discriminating the elusive progenitor systems of SNe~Ia \cite{Wang05,Yang18:14J}.
+\subsection{Introduction}

+The content and species of dust grains that are associated with stellar sources in galaxies at all cosmic epochs remain a controversial topic, particularly whether supernovae play an important role in dust production.
+Moreover, they may even carve dust-hostile environments \cite{Morgan_Edmunds03, Matsuura09}, considering ambient grains in any outflow of stellar wind of the SN progenitor may become immediately sublimated and destroyed by the energetic radiation pulse produced by the SN explosion \cite{Hoflich95:DDT, Ferrara_Peroux21}.
+To date, freshly-formed dust has been observed in a handful of core-collapse (CC) SNe, both in the ejecta in-situ \cite{Rho08, Barlow10, Matsuura11, Gomez12a} and its interaction zone with CSM (e.g., \cite{Rho08, Smith09:05ip, Gall14}).
+No clear observational evidence thus far shows any major formation process of dust grains in the thermonuclear runaway of $\sim$1\,M$_{\odot}$ carbon/oxygen white dwarfs (C/O WDs; \cite{Gerardy07:Ia_MIR,Gomez12b}).

+SNe Ia are generally thought to result from thermonuclear explosions of a white dwarf in a binary system.
+A rare subclass of SNe\,Ia is denoted as SN Ia-CSM, which is thought to be an exploding WD surrounded by a substantial amount of CSM \cite{Silverman13:Iacsm}.
+The spectra of such events near peak luminosity are characterized by narrow Balmer emission lines superimposed together with relatively shallow Fe-group and intermediate-mass elements.
 SN~2002ic was the first reported case of SNIa-CSM that revealed large amounts of CSM seen as a strong hydrogen emission \cite{Hamuy03:sn2002ic,Wang04,Deng04,WoodVasey04}.
-Although the thermonuclear nature of SN~Ia-CSM is still a matter of debate ( e.g., \cite{Inserra14}), this unique group of SNe can be critical in SN~Ia studies.
 A number of additional SNIa-CSM have been discovered and studied in detail in the past years, which include SNe 2005gj, PTF11kx, 2012ca, 2013dn, 2015cp, and a recent sample of ZTF SNe ( see \cite{Sharma23} and references therein).